captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-But you will never bury that corpse.
-Not if eagles were to tear his flesh and leave it as an offering at the throne of Zeus.
+But you will not bury that corpse.
+Not if eagles were to tear his flesh and drop it on the throne of Zeus as an offering.

 ---